History of the nude in art: Rococo

 Resting Girl (portrait of Mademoiselle Marie-Louise O'Murphy) (1751), by François Boucher, Alte Pinakothek, Munich.

-François Boucher mastered perspective to perfection, learned from the Baroque masters, as well as masterfully recreated the coloring of Rubens and Correggio, in works that touched all genres, from history and portraiture to landscape and genre paintings.
-His images have a bucolic and pastoral air, often inspired by Ovidian mythology, with a gallant and courtly sense that made him a fashionable painter, academic and first painter to the king.
+François Boucher mastered perspective to perfection, learned from the Baroque masters, and masterfully recreated the coloring of Rubens and Correggio, in works that touched all genres, from history and portraiture to landscape and genre paintings.
+His images have a bucolic and pastoral air, often inspired by Ovidian mythology, with a gallant and courtly sense that made him a fashionable painter, academic, and first painter to the king.
 Among his works, in addition to the Resting Girl (portrait of Marie-Louise O'Murphy, mistress of Louis XV, and the youngest of five sisters all of whom Boucher painted), stand out: The Triumph of Venus (1740), Leda and the Swan (1742), Diana Resting after her Bath (1742), La toilette de Venus (1751), etc.

 His disciple was Jean-Honoré Fragonard, who continued the courtly style where gallant love displays all its charms, with a fine eroticism of graceful and elegant cut.
 He was a protégé of Madame du Barry, for whom he produced the cycle of The Progress of Love in the Hearts of Young Women (1771–1773), composed of five large panneaux: The Meeting, The Pursuit, The Love Letters, The Satisfied Lover and The Abandonment.
 Other works of his are: The Birth of Venus (1753–1755), The Shift Withdrawn (1761–1765), The Bathers (1765), Girl with a Dog (La gimblette) (1768), The Fountain of Love (1785), and The Two Girlfriends, with a lesbian theme, more markedly erotic.

-In the field of sculpture, there were also notable nudes, in which the rococo's roguish and gallant tone is combined with a certain classicist air—inherited from the French statuary of the 17th century—and the interest in portraiture.
+In the field of sculpture, there were also notable nudes, in which the Rococo's roguish and gallant tone is combined with a certain classicist air—inherited from the French statuary of the 17th century—and the interest in portraiture.
 Some of the best exponents are: Jean-Baptiste Lemoyne (Nymph leaving the bath), Edmé Bouchardon (Cupid making a bow from the mace of Hercules, 1750), Jean-Baptiste Pigalle (Mercury attaching his winged sandals, 1744; Venus, 1748; Voltaire, 1770–1776), Étienne Maurice Falconet (Milon of Crotona, 1754; Madame de Pompadour as Venus, 1757; Pygmalion and Galatea, 1763), Jean-Antoine Houdon (Morpheus, 1770; Diana the Huntress, 1776; Allegory of Winter, 1783), Augustin Pajou (Psyche Abandoned, 1790) and Clodion (The Rhine River Separating the Waters, 1765; Triumph of Galatea, 1779).

 The Naked Monster (1680), by Juan Carreño de Miranda, Museo del Prado, Madrid.